-To the north and south of the volcanic ring plain around Mt Taranaki (Mt Egmont) are a series of marine terraces or wave-cut platforms, formed by land uplift and sea-level fluctuations over the last 700,000 years.
+To the north and south of the volcanic ring plain around Mt Taranaki (Taranaki Maunga) are a series of marine terraces or wave-cut platforms, formed by land uplift and sea-level fluctuations over the last 700,000 years.
 This aerial view of the coast south of Tongapōrutu shows the narrow platform of one of the youngest terraces – about 120,000 years old – and its fossil sea-cliff.
 Successively older terraces reach up to 20 kilometres inland.
 The many rivers flowing from the inland hills have cut deeply into the terraces.

 Using this item